YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLTMQUAL4
 --------------------

-JNLTMQUAL4, Time qualifier BEFORE_TIME="xxxx is less than AFTER_TIME="yyyy"
+JNLTMQUAL4, Time qualifier BEFORE_TIME="xxxx" is less than AFTER_TIME="yyyy"

 MUPIP Error: This indicates that the specified BEFORE_TIME xxxx is earlier than the AFTER_TIME yyyy specified